exercism/v3/.github/ISSUE_TEMPLATE/new-reference-doc.md

 ## Description

 [A clear description of what information the reference document should contain.
-This document should help other maintainers developing and building context exercises
+This document should help other maintainers developing and building context exercises.

 For example: